Most interesting landmarks of Indonesia

 - Agung Demak Mosque – Central Java.
 One of the oldest mosques in Indonesia, built in 1474 AD.
 Built of timber, has a form of pyramid.

-- Fort Belgica – Maluku Province, Banda Islands.
+- Fort Belgica – Maluku Islands, Banda Islands.
 Very impressive fort, built by Dutch East India Company in 1611.

 - National Monument (Monas) – Jakarta.
 133 m tall monument of unusual design.
 It symbolizes the independence fight and was built in 1961 – 1975.